Orbifold Morse-Smale-Witten complex

-We use the similar notation for critical points of $f$ . \end{definition} \begin{remark} The idea of non-orientable critical points was considered already in \cite{LT} and in several subsequent works such as \cite{H}.
+We use the similar notation for critical points of $f$ . \end{definition} \begin{remark} Such a dichotomy was considered already in \cite{LT} and in several subsequent works such as \cite{H}.
 As observed in \cite{LT}, this is very natural in terms of local Morse data.
-Indeed, we will see later that attaching cells which arise at non-orientable critical points do not contain any topological information for the quotient space (see Corollary \ref{disk}). \end{remark} \begin{remark} If $G_{p}$ is orientation preserving for one of $p \in \pi^{-1} (\bar{p})$, then it is so for other $p' \in \pi^{-1} (\bar{p})$. \end{remark}
+Indeed, we will see later that attaching cells which arise at non-orientable critical points do not contain any topological information for the quotient space (see Corollary \ref{disk}). \end{remark} \begin{remark} If $G_{p}$ is orientation preserving for one of $p \in \pi^{-1} (\bar{p})$, then so is $G_{p'}$ for other $p' \in \pi^{-1} (\bar{p})$. \end{remark}